Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 \paragraph{Returning to more conventional quivers.}

 The graph $\Gammared$ (or equivalently~$\Gamma$) whose genus appears in~\eqref{Nst00-final} has a large number of vertices and edges.
-Only the hypermultiplets transforming under $p_I\geq 2$ gauge factors~$G_i$ can contribute to the genus.
-In addition, hypermultiplets transforming under exactly two gauge factors~$G_i$ can be replaced by an edge joining the gauge nodes directly, without changing the genus.
-This provides a more standard description of the gauge theory as a quiver in which hypermultiplets are depicted by edges.
+Only the hypermultiplets with $p_I\geq 2$ (transforming under at least two gauge factors~$G_i$, or in a sufficiently elaborate representation of a single factor) can contribute to the genus.
+In addition, hypermultiplets with $p_I=2$ can be replaced by an edge joining the gauge nodes directly, without changing the genus.
+This provides a more standard description of the gauge theory as a quiver in which bifundamental hypermultiplets are depicted by edges.
 More precisely, to retrieve an actual gauge theory one must decorate~$\Gammared$ with the data of representations, and $U(1)$~charges, that were removed when defining~$\Gammared$.